What to Do If You Test Positive for Type 1 Diabetes Autoantibodies

 - Zinc transporter-8 autoantibodies (ZnT8A)

-Over 90 percent of people with new-onset T1D will have at least one islet autoantibody.
+- Over 90 percent of people with new-onset type 1 diabetes will have at least one islet autoantibody.

-If you do test positive for two or more diabetes autoantibodies, your lifetime risk of developing T1D is nearly 100 percent.
+- If you test positive for two or more diabetes autoantibodies, your lifetime risk of developing type 1 diabetes is nearly 100 percent.

 Testing negative

-If you’ve tested negative for diabetes autoantibodies but are experiencing symptoms of T1D, including frequent urination, excessive thirst, exhaustion and unexplained weight loss, contact your doctor right away or seek emergency medical attention, as undiagnosed T1D can be fatal.
+- If you test negative but have symptoms like frequent urination, extreme thirst, exhaustion, or unexplained weight loss, contact your doctor or seek emergency care

 Limitations of autoantibody testing

-Finally, autoantibody testing cannot monitor or diagnose T1D.
+- Autoantibody testing cannot monitor or diagnose type 1 diabetes.

 What will your doctor do next?

-Once you and your doctor receive your results, they will probably want to order more tests to confirm the autoantibodies if needed.
+- Once you and your doctor receive your results, they will probably want to order more tests to confirm the autoantibodies if needed, including:

 - Fasting glucose test